MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/capacity-planning.md

 - **Server responsiveness** - The time it takes the farm to serve requests is a good indicator to track the health of the farm.
 This indicator is named server side latency, and it is common to use the average or median (the 50th percentile) latency of the daily requests being served.
 The targets are commonly described in sub seconds or seconds.
 If your organization has a target to serve pages from SharePoint Server 2013 in less than two seconds, then the server side goal needs to be sub seconds to leave time for the page to reach the client over the network and time to render in the browser.
 Also in general longer server response times are an indication of an unhealthy farm, as this usually as an impact on throughput and rarely can RPS keep up if you spend more than a second on the server on most requests

 - **Server spikiness** - Another good server side latency indicator worth tracking is the behavior of the slowest 5% of all requests.
 Slower requests are usually the requests that hit the system when it is under higher load or even more commonly, requests that are impacted by less frequent activity that occur while users interact with the system; a healthy system is one that has the slowest requests under control as well.
-The target here is similar to Server Responsiveness, but to achieve sub-second response on server spikiness, you will need to build the system with numerous spare resources to handle the spikes in load.
+The target here is similar to Server Responsiveness, but to achieve sub-second response on server spikiness, you'll need to build the system with numerous spare resources to handle the spikes in load.

 - **System resource utilization** - Other common indicators used to track the health of the system are a collection of system counters that indicate the health of each server in the farm topology.
 The most frequently used indicators to track are % CPU utilization and Available Memory; however, there are several more counters that can help identify a non-healthy system; more details can be found in [Step 5: Monitor and Maintain](capacity-planning.md#step5).

 ## Step 2: Design
 <a name="step2"> </a>

-Now that you have finished collecting some facts or estimates on the solution you need to deliver, you are ready to start the next step of designing a proposed architecture that you predict will be able to sustain the expected demand.
+Now that you have finished collecting some facts or estimates on the solution you need to deliver, you're ready to start the next step of designing a proposed architecture that you predict will be able to sustain the expected demand.

 By the end of this step you should have a design for your physical topology and a layout for your logical topology, so you should be able to go ahead with any necessary purchase orders.

 The hardware specifications and the number of machines you layout are tightly related, to handle a specific load there are several solutions you can choose to deploy.
 It is common to either use a small set of strong machines (scale up) or a larger set of smaller machines (scale out); each solution has its advantages and disadvantages when it comes to capacity, redundancy, power, cost, space, and other considerations.

 We recommend that you begin this step by determining your architecture and topology.
 Define how you plan to layout the different farms and the different services in each farm, and then pick the hardware specifications for each of the individual servers in your design.
-You can also execute this process by identifying the hardware specifications you are expected to deploy (many organizations are constrained to a certain company standard) and then define your architecture and topology.
+You can also execute this process by identifying the hardware specifications you're expected to deploy (many organizations are constrained to a certain company standard) and then define your architecture and topology.

 Use the following table to record your design parameters.
 The data included is sample data, and don't use to size your farm.
 It is intended to demonstrate how to use this table for your own data.